bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 <tr><th>B15</th><td class="empty">0</td><td class="empty">0</td><td class="empty">0</td><td class="empty">0</td><td class="empty">0</td><td class="empty">0</td><td class="empty">0</td><td class="connected">256</td><td class="empty">0</td><td class="empty">0</td><td class="empty">0</td><td class="connected">256</td><td class="empty">0</td><td class="connected">256</td><td class="connected">256</td><td class="empty">0</td></tr>
 </table>
 </div>

-This would be an _excellent_ application of wire-wrap technology.
-Wire-wrap uses thin wire and a special tool to spiral the bare wire around square posts of a connector.
-It’s mechanically solid, electrically excellent, and looks like spaghetti in practice.
-This is how the first computers were made (like the Straight Eight PDP-8), and was how the back plane in the Connection Machine was made.
-But wire-wrap is too big and I have yet to program a robot arm to actually do it.
-I'm solving this simply with modern high-density interconnects and a very, very expensive circuit board.

 ### The Backplane Connectors